Browser does not support script.

 Dr Daniel Edmondson

-Lecturer, Applied Linguistics
+Lecturer in Applied Linguistics

-I am currently working as a Lecturer in Applied Linguistics within the School of Education, Language, and Psychology at York St John University.
 I completed a BA(Hons) in English Language from the University of Leeds in 2015 (for which I was awarded the Sir Richard Graham prize), followed by an MA (with Distinction) and a PhD in Applied Linguistics from the University of Nottingham in 2017 and 2021 respectively.
-Before joining York St John, I worked as a Teaching Fellow at the University of Salford, where I taught syntax, morphology, and psycholinguistics.
-During my PhD, I also taught on the first year undergraduate linguistics module at the University of Nottingham.
+Prior to joining York St John, I taught on the first year undergraduate linguistics module at the University of Nottingham while completing my PhD, and worked as a Teaching Fellow at the University of Salford, where I taught modules on syntax, morphology, and psycholinguistics.

 Teaching

-Courses taught on:
+Courses taught on

-BA (Hons) BSL Deaf Studies and Linguistics
+• BA (Hons) BSL Deaf Studies and Linguistics

-BA (Hons) English Language and Linguistics
+• BA (Hons) English Language and Linguistics

-BA (Hons) English Language Linguistics and TESOL
+• BA (Hons) English Language Linguistics and TESOL

-BA (Hons) Japanese, Intercultural Communication and Linguistics
+• BA (Hons) Japanese, Intercultural Communication and Linguistics

-BA (Hons) Japanese, TESOL and Linguistics
+• BA (Hons) Japanese, TESOL and Linguistics

-BA (Hons) Korean, Intercultural Communication and Linguistics
+• BA (Hons) Korean, Intercultural Communication and Linguistics

-BA (Hons) Korean, TESOL and Linguistics
+• BA (Hons) Korean, TESOL and Linguistics

-* Introduction to Language and Linguistics
+• MRes Language and Linguistics

 Research

-I am currently engaged in outputting the findings of this research (please see my publication history), which provides new evidence about the unconscious, emotional effects of linguistic reclamation; introduces the issue of reclamation to the literature on taboo language processing; and contributes evidence to broader social debates and language policy decisions surrounding the reclamation of slurs.
 In addition to speaking at academic conferences (please see my conference history), I have given talks on these topics to reputable organisations such as the British Association of Applied Linguistics and Springer Nature, as well as at public-facing events including Pint of Science UK and Pride in STEM.
 I have also acted as a consultant academic expert for an article published by VICE UK on bisexual people's reclamation of homophobic slurs.

 Publications and conferences

-Edmondson, D. (2021).
+Article Edmondson, D. (2021).
 ‘Word Norms and Measures of Linguistic Reclamation for LGBTQ+ Slurs’.
 Pragmatics & Cognition, 28(1), 193-221. doi: 10.1075/pc.00023.edm.

-Edmondson, D. (2021).
+Book Review Edmondson, D. (2021).
 Jim O'Driscoll, Offensive language: Taboo, offence and social control.
 London: Bloomsbury, 2020.
 Pp. 205.
 Hb. £85.50.
 Language in Society, 50(4), 631-632. doi: 10.1017/S0047404521000464.

 September 2022, ‘(Un)conscious Responses to Colourful Language: Effects of Identity and Linguistic Reclamation on the Cognitive Processing of LGBTQ+ Slurs’, BAAL Conference 2022.
 Belfast, UK.